NixLayeredStore/rfcs/rfcs/0000-local-overlay-store.md

     D1("Lower layer filesystem data<br>Lower store metadata<br>Overlay DB metadata")
 ```

-Whenever we the filesystem part of a store object reside in a layer, the metadata must also reside in that layer.
+Whenever the filesystem part of a store object reside in a layer, the metadata must also reside in that layer.
 I.e. an lower layer of store dir store object must have lower store metadata (exact mechanism is abstract and unspecified, could be SQlite DB or daemon), and an upper layer of store object must have an overlay DB entry.
 However, when we just have the store object in the lower layer, we may also have metadata in the upper layer.
 That means there are two cases when the metadata is in both layers: the duplicated case (both layers filesystem) and deduplicated case (just lower layer filesystem).